Corporate - Income determinationLast reviewed - 03 January 2023

 - The distributing company is:

-- a collective entity falling within the scope of the EU Council ‘Parent Subsidiary Directive’.
-Gibraltar companies are not to be considered as entitled to benefit from this exemption (as from 1st January 2021).
+- a collective entity falling within the scope of the EU Council ‘Parent Subsidiary Directive’ (Gibraltar companies are not to be considered as entitled to benefit from this exemption as of 1 January 2021)

-- a Luxembourg resident joint-stock company, which is fully taxable and does not take one of the forms listed in the LITL, or
+- a Luxembourg resident joint-stock company, which is fully taxable and does not take one of the forms listed in the Luxembourg Income Tax Law (LITL), or

 - a non-resident joint-stock company that is fully liable (in its state of residence) to a tax corresponding to the Luxembourg CIT (i.e. as a general rule, it is required that the foreign tax is compulsorily levied at a rate of at least 8.5%, on a basis similar to the Luxembourg one).